braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/direct_mail/optilyz.md

 ### Step 2: Preview your request

-Next, preview your request in the left-hand panel or navigate to the **Test** tab, where you can select a random user, an existing user, or customize your own to test your webhook.
+Next, preview your request in the **Preview** panel or navigate to the **Test** tab, where you can select a random user, an existing user, or customize your own to test your webhook.
 Remember to save your template before leaving the page!

 ![Different testing fields available in the test tab of the Braze webhook builder.][7]